-IF YOU ARE THE VICTIM OF A CRIME
+IF YOU ARE THE VICTIM OF A CRIME...

 If you are the victim of a crime, whether while on campus or off campus, or experience a fire or medical emergency, you are encouraged to report it immediately by calling 911.
-For non-emergencies taking place on campus, call (575) 646-3311.
+For non-emergencies taking place on campus, call (575) 527-7777.
 When you call, give your name, the location you are calling from, a brief description of what occurred, and whether there is still a danger present (e.g., the person who committed the crime is still present).
 Prompt reporting and specific information will increase the chances of solving your case.
-A police officer will be dispatched to meet with you and obtain all of the necessary information.
+A police officer or security officer will be dispatched to meet with you and obtain all of the necessary information.
 Here are some guidelines regarding preserving evidence while you wait for an officer:

-- If evidence from the crime is still intact, try not to move or destroy it.
-This includes avoiding trying to clean up the area, moving or throwing away items, or wiping down surfaces. - If there are text messages, e-mails, voice mails, or other electronic evidence, preserve the original (if possible) or make a copy (if the original might be deleted, such as with Snapchat and similar programs) and provide this evidence to the police officer who responds;

-- If you are being harassed or stalked, keep a log of any contact or sightings you have of the suspect, to include any third-party contacts where the suspect uses someone else to contact you or monitor your activities; - If you are the victim of a sexual assault, avoid showering, changing clothes, or grooming, as these can destroy evidence.
-Protect any bedding or towels, clothes you were wearing, or other items where evidence may have been left.
+- If evidence from the crime is still intact, try not to move or destroy it. - If there are text messages, e-mails, voice mails, or other electronic evidence, preserve the original (if possible) or make a copy (if the original might be deleted, such as with Snapchat and similar programs) and provide this evidence to the police officer who responds; - If you are being harassed or stalked, keep a log of any contact or sightings you have of the suspect, to include any third-party contacts where the suspect uses someone else to contact you or monitor your activities; - If you are the victim of a sexual assault, avoid showering, changing clothes, or grooming, as these can destroy evidence.
+Protect any bedding or towels, or other items where evidence may have been left.
 If possible, avoid the use of the bathroom, and consider getting a SANE Exam (described below) as soon as possible to identify and collect evidence that may be on your body.
-The first few hours are the most critical, but useful evidence can still be obtained 24 hours or more after some sexual assaults. - If you chose to not report the crime immediately to police, you are still encouraged to write down as much as you can remember (when you are able to) so that if you decide to report at a later time, you will have something to remind you of critical details.
-Try to include as many details about what happened, as well as everything you can remember about the suspect.
-Include things you saw, heard, and even smelled, tasted, or felt.
-Also try to write down things like other people who were around and might be witnesses, locations where different things happened, and

-Even if you do not wish to file a police report right away, you may wish to preserve evidence using the above steps in case you later decide to contact police.
-This can help protect evidence that might assist later in the identification and/or prosecution of the person responsible for the crime.
-This can also preserve evidence you might want to use during an administrative hearing or civil lawsuit, should you choose either of those options.
+Even if you do not wish to file a police report, you may wish to preserve evidence using the above steps in case you later decide to contact police.
+This can help protect evidence that might assist in the identification and/or prosecution of the person responsible for the crime.

-Many students worry about reporting crimes to the police because they do not want to testify in a trial.
+Many students worry about reporting crimes to the police or security because they do not want to testify in a trial.
 Victims are nevertheless encouraged to at least contact the NMSU Police Department so they can be made aware of other services (counseling services, medical treatment, etc.) that might lessen the trauma of the incident.
 If the victim does not wish to pursue criminal charges, their wishes will be respected.
 Some of the most frequently accessed services include: